biomassives/sextosol-blog-theme/docs/_posts/about.md

 Recently, she has been educated in the field of alcohol ink taking classes from Linda Clifford and Alexis Bonavitacola.

-She prides herself for seeing color, shape, and dimension not through conventional eyes but through a deep, other-dimensional energy.
-She currently shows her art in craft fairs, restaurants, and local community events.
-If interested in Intuitive Art classes, you can find Mary on Facebook.
+She prides herself on seeing color, shape, and dimension not through conventional eyes but through deep, other-dimensional energy.
+She currently shows her art at craft fairs, restaurants, and local community events.
+You can find Mary on Facebook, Mary Holtz Art